ruslanosipov/ruslanosipov.github.io/source/_posts/2020-05-25-numenera-for-dnd-dms.md

 ## You still need to know all the rules

 Latest edition of Numenera consists of two books, titled [Discovery][3] and [Destiny][4] -- both targeted at the game master.
-The two tomes combined clock in at whopping 800 pages of reading material.
+The two tomes combined clock in at a whopping 800 pages of reading material.
 However only 29 of the lavishly illustrated pages outline the rules.
 The rest provide supplemental material: character customization options, the setting, realizing the world, building compelling narrative, and so on.

 {% img /images/posts/numenera-discovery-and-destiny.jpg Numenera Discovery and Destiny core rulebooks. %}